ROBINDEBKL/OSS/lab1/lab1.md

 8. license must not be specific to a product
 9. license must not restrict other software
 10. license must be technology-neutral
 These principles serve to protect the interests of the author, the collaborators, and the community as a whole group, and should have optimal productivity for the community.
+It is a rigorous set of rules and has really impressed me that open source is actually not a simple thing to understand.

 ### Step #7
 Eric Steven Raymond has pointed out a long list of aspects that we should consider in order to ask questions in the smart way.
 I would like to mark some of his ideas here: